benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - I'm a huge basketball fan; love playing & watching
 - Got so excited when I found this NBA Go CLI
+- I use VS Code, which has the terminal pane right at the bottom
+- So I could literally be following the game and coding at the same time!

 =====